marcostaimusic/chat-react-tutorial/README.md

 `JWTPRIVATEKEY = anyrandomtext`<br>
 `CLUSTER = Local`<br>

 The mongoDB databasae will be created with the name of "test".
-If you wish to change the name, add it the `LOCAL_MONGOURI`
+If you wish to change the name, add it the `LOCAL_MONGOURI`.

 Check that the REACT_APP_API_URL and the PORT have the same port number.